New Book Review – Old Victoria

 Chloride – Ghost Town – Sierra County – New Mexico

 Those of you that know me, know I love a good ghost town.
 This is one of the best I’ve seen.
 In 1880, Silver was discovered in the north of the Black Range Mountains.
 The ore was discovered by a Brit by the name of Henry Pye.
-A few months after he filed his claim, he was killed by Apaches. but Pye’s discovery had gotten out.
+A few months after he filed his claim, he was killed by Apaches.
+But Pye’s discovery had gotten out.
 The town of Chloride was born and eventually swelled to nearly 3000 people.

 Heny Pye’s cabin is pictured above.
 There were 12 producing mines and nearly 500 holes that had been dug by prospectors throughout the surrounding hills.